Shareuhack | Crypto Card Finder: Find Your Best Crypto Card in 3 Minutes

 Path 2: Kast (Stake SOL for Rewards)

-- Risk: SOL price drops erode your staked principal.
-12% headline cashback sounds attractive, but if SOL drops 20%, your staked asset loss far exceeds reward earnings
+• Risk: SOL price drops erode your staked principal.
+The combined reward headline sounds attractive, but if SOL drops 20%, your staked asset loss far exceeds reward earnings

 The risk structures are completely different: Ether.fi has "borrowing-type" risk (liquidation), while Kast has "investment-type" risk (price volatility).
 Crypto Card Finder's "hodl-spend" scenario distinguishes recommendations based on which coin you hold and your risk tolerance.